SleepyLili/tlapbot/README.md

 #### clear-refresh
 Does the same as `clear-queue` and `refresh-counters` together.

-Only run this if you're adding/removing counters, want to reset them to zero and want to clear all redeems as well.
+Run this if you're adding/removing counters, want to reset them to zero and want to clear all redeems as well.
 ## Configuration files
 ### config.py
 Values you can include in `config.py` to change how the bot behaves.